XiangZhangPE/XiangZhangPE_old.github.io/index.md

 <!--
 Outside of academia, I began my journey as a professional swimmer at the age of 5 and went on to achieve several regional and national championships.
 I'm also passionate about Chinese calligraphy, and my artwork has been exhibited in top galleries and museums including the <a href="http://www.namoc.org/" target="_blank"> National Art Museum of China (Beijing)</a>.
 In addition, I am also interested in oil painting, and aeromodelling. -->

-Outside of academia, I like photographing and soul like games.
+Outside of academia, I like photographing, aerial filming, and soul-like games.

 <!--
 ## Research Interests